-Jessica Gerschultz is an Assistant Professor of African and African-American Studies.
+Jessica Gerschultz is an Associate Professor and Graduate Studies Director in the Department of African and African-American Studies at the University of Kansas and a 2018 Hans-Robert Roemer Fellow at the Orient-Institut Beirut.
 She received her PhD in Art History from Emory University in 2012.
-Professor Gerschultz's research and teaching interests span modern and contemporary art in Africa and the Middle East, the linkages between textiles, gender, and materiality, and the sociopolitical dynamics of artists’ networks.
-She has conducted comparative fieldwork in Tunisia, Senegal, Switzerland, Kenya, and Oman.
+Professor Gerschultz's research and teaching interests span modern and contemporary art in Africa and the Arab world, gender and materiality, and feminist art history and methodologies.
+Her current work centers on transregional articulations of modernism with an emphasis on tapestry and fiber art.